dimroc/blog/_posts/2015-01-08-centralized-logging-of-iphone-with-papertrail.md

     ```

 ###Conclusion
 Compared to what I was doing before, I'm as happy as can be.
-And this was all free.
+And this was all with a free hosting plan.
 I'm still waiting to see what the impact on battery life and performance is.
 If you have any experience with this, drop me a line below.